okonomichiyaki/supercat/095-terminology.md

 : a second loyal city on planet that already has a loyal city

 effective
-: a Vox card is effective if the bot can fully resolve the event (see "Vox Cards")
+: a Vox card is effective if the bot can fully resolve the event (see "Vox Cards")<#ifdef some Fates consider Event cards effective<#endif>

 favorable combat
 : a series of Move and Battle actions that the bot considers likely to result in a specific goal